arch-sci/applied-data-science-coursework/natural-language-processing/README.md

 Project for the NLP course: analyzing how media outlets frame a real-world event differently depending on political orientation.

 **Assignment:** — determine research question, scrape/collect dataset, NLP analysis (preprocessing, sentiment, topic modeling), 10-slide presentation, and report.
-Full details in `report.pdf`.
+Full details in `NLP Project Report.pdf`.

 **Research question:** How do left-wing and right-wing English-language media differ in sentiment and topic framing when reporting on US actions against Nicolás Maduro?